 Pharmacists are responsible for filling the prescription ordered by the doctor.
-This includes making sure the prescription is filled with the correct medication and at the correct dose.
-Pharmacists are also responsible to ensure the drug bottle has the right drug name and the right dose.
-Lastly, pharmacists are supposed to make sure the prescribed drug is ok to take with other drugs they know you are taking.
+This includes making sure the prescription is filled with the correct medication and at the correct dosage.
+Pharmacists are also responsible for ensuring that the drug’s bottle has the right drug name and the right dosage on it.

 While a drug is on the market, the FDA has continuing oversight authority over the medication.
 If information comes out over time that suggests a drug is dangerous, the FDA can require the manufacturer to add additional warnings or make the warnings stronger.
 The FDA can also force the company to do a drug recall.

-Does FDA Approval Ensure a Drug is Safe?
+Does FDA Approval Ensure a Drug Is Safe?

 The simple answer is that FDA approval does not mean a drug is safe.
 All drugs have known side effects.
-Often it is worth risking those side effects to get the treatment the drug provides.
+Often, it is worth risking those side effects to get the treatment the drug provides.

-Does FDA Oversight Guarantee Defective Drugs are Taken off the Market?
+Does FDA Oversight Guarantee Defective Drugs Are Taken off the Market?

 Once again, the simple answer is that FDA oversight does not guarantee that dangerous drugs are not sold.
-Because of the political nature of the FDA, it is often slow to react after a drug as been approved to sale.
-It may require the pharmaceutical company to do additional studies, provide additional data, and or provide stronger warnings.
-But during this time the dangerous drug is often still being sold and is still harming people.
+Because of the political nature of the FDA, it is often slow to react after a drug has been approved for sale.
+It may require the pharmaceutical company to do additional studies, provide additional data, and/or provide stronger warnings.
+But during this time, the dangerous drug is often still being sold and is still harming people.
 The FDA can also require a drug recall.

-Should you Report a Defective Drug to the FDA?
+Should You Report a Defective Drug to the FDA?

-The defective drug attorneys at Distasio Law Firm recommend you report side affects you believe were caused by a dangerous drug to the FDA.
+The defective drug attorneys at Distasio Law Firm recommend you report side effects you believe were caused by a dangerous drug to the FDA.
 To make a report, make sure you have the following information available:

-- Name of the drug,
+- Name of the drug

-- The name of the manufacturer,
+- The name of the manufacturer

-- The dose and frequency of your prescription,
+- The dose and frequency of your prescription

-- The name and address where you got the drug,
+- The name and address where you got the drug

-- The date of your purchase,
+- The date of your purchase

-- When you started taking the drug,
+- When you started taking the drug

 - When you stopped taking the drug, and

-- The symptoms you believe the drug caused.
+- The symptoms you believe the drug caused

 Reporting the dangerous drug to the FDA will help add to the statistics that are publicly known.
 But that is not enough.
-If you have been injured by a defective drug call us today to see if we can help hold the drug maker accountable for the damage it has caused you.
+If you have been injured by a defective drug, call us today to see if we can help hold the drug maker accountable for the damage it has caused you.

-- Knowledge and Experience Handling medical malpractice Cases
+Knowledge and Experience Handling Medical Malpractice Cases

-Scott Distasio has been handling medical malpractice cases for over 29 years.
+Scott Distasio has been handling personal injury cases for over 30 years.
 His years of experience investigating, negotiating, settling, filing lawsuits, taking depositions, and going to trial will absolutely make a difference in your case.

-- Independent Verification of the Lawyers Ability
+Independent Verification of the Lawyers’ Ability

 Scott Distasio has an “AV rating by Martindale-Hubbell law Directory.
 This is the highest rating an attorney can receive for both ability and ethics.
 Scott Distasio is also Board Certified by the Florida Bar in Trial law.

-- Willingness and Ability to Go to Trial
+Willingness and Ability to Go to Trial

-Not all medical malpractice cases go to trial.
+Not all cases go to trial.
 The truth is most cases settle.
-But if your case does need to go to trial it’s important to hire a law firm that has the experience, resources and ability to try your case.
+But if your case does need to go to trial it’s important to hire a law firm that has the experience, resources, and ability to try your case.